-Alternative 1 - No Action: Under the No Action alternative, the USACE would attempt to maintain the historic route, which would require almost continuous dredging, 12 hours per day, 300 days per year, with the government plant and/or 24 hours per day with contracted pipeline dredge to keep the channel navigable.
+Alternative 1 - No Action: Under the No Action alternative, USACE would attempt to maintain the historic route, which would require almost continuous dredging, 12 hours per day, 300 days per year, with the Government Plant and/or 24 hours per day with contracted pipeline dredge to keep the channel navigable.
 Doing so would result in constant manipulation of sediments within a very dynamic area; however, impacts would be minor since this is such a dynamic area.

-Alternative 2 - Maintenance of the horseshoe route between 1 October and 31 March with permission required for hot spot dredging outside of that window: Dredging of the realignment (horseshoe route) will remove shoaled dredged material to the authorized project width and depth.
-Initial dredging along the horseshoe route is anticipated to remove approximately 150,000 CYs of beach quality sand that would be beneficially used by redistributing it within the littoral system.
+Alternative 2 - Maintenance of the horseshoe route between 1 October and 31 March with permission required for hot spot dredging outside of that timeframe: Dredging of the realignment (horseshoe route) will remove shoaled dredged material to the authorized project width and depth.
+Initial dredging along the horseshoe route is anticipated to remove approximately 200,000 CYs of beach quality sand that would be beneficially used by redistributing it within the littoral system.
 The dredged material would be sidecast into adjacent waters, placed in the nearshore areas by hopper dredge or placed on adjacent beaches and bird islands when a pipeline dredge is used.
 Pipeline dredging with placement on beachfronts would be limited to 16 November - 31 March and placement onto bird islands from 1 October - 31 March.
 Most of the material to be dredged is continually being redistributed by normal tidal processes and storm events.
-Significant erosion of the Ocracoke and Hatteras Island shorelines has occurred since 1993 and continues to result in shifting sediments, carried by strong currents.
-Redistribution of sediments is, therefore, a natural and continuous phenomenon.
+Extensive erosion of the Ocracoke and Hatteras Island shorelines has occurred since